What to wear to an engagement party to be the best-dressed guest

 What do people usually wear to an engagement party

-Accessories make all the difference, and layered gold jewelry or a statement bag can easily make laidback pieces feel more evening appropriate.
-For the day, the lighter, and brighter, the better, but steer clear of jersey and light wash denim, both of which can be considered too casual for a party.
+Accessories make all the difference, and layered gold jewellery or a statement bag can easily make laidback pieces feel more evening-appropriate.
+For the day, the lighter, and brighter, the better, but steer clear of jersey and light wash denim, both of which can be considered too casual for an engagement party.

 “Jumpsuits are also a great option for engagement parties, as they pack a punch with minimal effort.
 When styling my Stitch Fix clients, I often look towards brands such as Phase Eight and YAS as they offer a slightly more formal style of jumpsuit that can be dressed up for occasions such as these, or dressed down with trainers for a more casual daytime look.”